Knowing how you use your phone and choosing the right package is key to ensuring you get the best value from your mobile phone deal.

 In return you typically get a handset and an allowance of inclusive minutes, texts and data each month (for example, 200 minutes of calls, 1000 texts and 500MB of data.)

 This type of deal can be good choice if you want a newly released smartphone without having to pay a large fee up-front.
+See Ofcom's proposals to ensure fairer, more transparent prices for mobile customers who pay for handsets and airtime within the same contract.

 Before signing up, check if the allowance covers the type of calls you make if you make a lot of calls to certain numbers not covered (calls to numbers beginning with 08 or to international numbers are often not included), consider buying a special add-on bundle that does cover them to avoid lots of additional charges.